 Triangle 2 is connected to the $\gamma_k$ of Eq.(\ref{eq:majoranaTypeGamma}) and behaves similarly to triangle 1 where the orientation is physically meaningful.
 The internal angles of triangle 2 are calculated by replacing $\beta_k$ with $\gamma_k$ in Eq.(\ref{eq:internal}).
 Lastly, the connection to triangle 3 comes from subtraction between the $\beta_k$'s and $\gamma_k$'s and its behavior depends on the other two triangles.

-Branco and Rebelo relate the mixing angles of the parametrized PMNS matrix in Eq.(\ref{eq:DiracPMNSmatrix}) to the Majorana type-phases using the law of sines on the Majorana triangles.
+Next, Branco and Rebelo related the mixing angles of the parametrized PMNS matrix in Eq.(\ref{eq:DiracPMNSmatrix}) to the Majorana type-phases using the law of sines on the Majorana triangles.
 For example, to find $\theta_{12}$ they take,

 Then they prove how the Dirac phase $\delta$ relates to the Majorana type-phases via the common area of the triangles,